HMS Ambuscade (D38): Export variants

 The design also impressed Dutch officials, who were looking for foreign designs as the Royal Netherlands Navy aimed to modernize during the 1920s.
 Based on the design of Ambuscade, the eight resulting Admiralen-class destroyers were designed for service in the Dutch East Indies against Japan.
-Compared to the British design, the Dutch version was slightly slower and had a reduced range in exchange for a more powerful anti-aircraft armament,the inclusion of a reconnaissance seaplane, and the fitting of either minesweeping or minelaying equipment.
+Compared to the British design, the Dutch version was slightly slower and had a reduced range in exchange for a more powerful anti-aircraft armament, the inclusion of a reconnaissance seaplane, and the fitting of either minesweeping or minelaying equipment across eight ships.